simplenetes-io/simplenetes/doc/INSTALLING.md

 To manage a cluster, at least the `snt` tool needs to be installed.
 If managing the cluster also means compiling pods to create new releases then also `podc` needs to be installed.
-The Daemon `(sntd)` is always installed on the virtual machines in your cluster, but can also be installed locally on your laptop to simulate working on a cluster.
+The Daemon `(sntd)` should always installed on the hosts in your cluster, but can also be installed locally on your laptop to simulate working on a cluster.

 ## Prerequisites
 To run pods you will need `podman version>=1.8.1` installed and `slirp4netns` to run pods as rootless.
 To install Podman and slirp4netns please refer to your distributions package manager.